web2solutions/dhx/docs/$dhx.dataDriver.md

 	is very similar to DHTMLX DataStore API ( http://docs.dhtmlx.com/api__refs__datastore.html ), which is a synchronous and online API.

+	Traditional dhtmlx DataStorage and localStorage are perfects for small amount of data, but fails when you need to storage and handle large amount of data.
+There is where $dhx.dataDriver saves you.

 **What is indexedDB?**